componentjs/component/Readme.md

 ## Getting Started

 Read this [Getting Started](https://github.com/componentjs/guide/blob/master/component/getting-started.md) guide to get a basic static site running very quickly with Component.

-For questions and more information about Component, please visit the [guide](https://github.com/componentjs/guide) repository.

 Note: the Component repo (this repo) has only documentation for Component 0.19.
 All of the documentation related to 1.0.0 will be handled in the [guide repo](https://github.com/componentjs/guide).